-When it comes to choosing an online restaurant reservation system there are many options to choose from.
+When it comes to choosing an online restaurant reservation system, there are many options to choose from for your restaurant.

 We'll also look at some alternative options you might want to consider.

-Many choose based on cost vs benefit, as both system require a substantial financial commitment.
-For others it about weighing up features that meet the demands of your venue.
+Many restaurant owners make decisions based on cost vs benefit, as both systems require a substantial financial commitment.
+But for others, it is also about weighing up features that meet the demands of your venue.
 Choosing the right reservation system depends on understanding the unique position of your business.
 Only you will be able to weigh the pros and cons of each solution.

 So let's get on with the Resy vs OpenTable comparison.

-OpenTable operates both a consumer reservation platform at opentable.com, and also a table management system for restaurants.
-The two systems synch together as a central place to manage bookings.
+OpenTable operates both as a consumer reservation platform at opentable.com and also as a table management system for restaurants.
+These two systems synch together as a central place to manage bookings.

-OpenTable's main pitch is as a marketing channel for restaurants.
-They do this by delivering more 'incremental' bookings for restaurants through their diner network (opentable.com) and charge a large per cover fee to restaurants if they want access to that network.
+OpenTable's main pitch is they provide a marketing channel for restaurants.
+They do this by delivering more 'incremental' bookings for restaurants through their diner network (opentable.com) and charging a large per-cover fee to restaurants if they want access to that network.

-In some circles this strategy has been controversial as one of main ways the company attracts diners to opentable.com is through what's know as 'click arbitrage' on Google Adwords.
+In some circles, this strategy has been controversial since one of the main ways the company attracts diners to opentable.com is through what's known as 'click arbitrage' on Google Adwords.
 Essentially they buy search ads through Google's ad platform using keywords of individual restaurants in any given city.
-The cost they pay for the clicks on Google is usually much less than the per cover fee they charge restaurants and thus they keep the difference between the two.
+The cost they pay for the clicks on Google is usually much less than the per cover fee they charge restaurants, and thus, they keep the difference between the two.

-On the table management software side, OpenTable was the established company in the US market with very few competitors.
+On the table management software side, OpenTable was an established company in the US market with very few competitors.
 This meant that innovation was slow.
-In the last 5 years however, competitors have sprung up offering better, faster and more portable table management systems.
-The results is that in last few years OpenTable has started to play catch-up in terms of releasing new features.
+In the last five + years, however, competitors have sprung up, offering better, faster, and more portable table management systems.
+The result is that in the last few years, OpenTable has started to play catch-up in terms of releasing new features.

 Pivot to an Advertising Network

-Recently, OpenTable is moving in the direction of transforming opentable.com into a more ad focused restaurant aggregator.
-OpenTable is owned by Booking Holdings, which operates booking.com and kayak.com amongst others, and opentable.com appears to moving away from the diner network approach towards more of a 'booking.com for restaurants' approach.
+Today, OpenTable has moved in the direction of transforming opentable.com into a more ad-focused restaurant aggregator.
+OpenTable is owned by Booking Holdings, which operates booking.com and kayak.com amongst others, and opentable.com appears to move away from the diner network approach towards more of a 'booking.com for restaurants' approach.

-In this new opentable.com world restaurants have the opportunity to buy 'promoted' positions in the listings (see below), as well as pay for higher positions in lists of 'featured restaurants'.
+In this new opentable.com world, restaurants have the opportunity to buy 'promoted' positions in the listings (see below), as well as pay for higher positions in the lists of 'featured restaurants'.

-This approach will allow restaurants with deep pockets, ie restaurant groups and large established businesses to gain the most visibility on opentable.com and restaurants should expect to pay increasing amount in ad costs in order to continue to use OpenTable as an effective marketing channel.
+This approach will allow restaurants with deep pockets, i.e. restaurant groups and large established businesses to gain the most visibility on opentable.com and restaurants should expect to pay an increasing amount in ad costs to continue to use OpenTable as an effective marketing channel.

 OpenTable's table management and reservation solutions are available through a three-tiered product starting from a basic package to a full-stack table management system.